Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 We first investigate the effect of classifying spectra with all combinations of two out of the three classifiers.
 In these cases, if both classifiers are not in agreement on the output classification, then the result defaults to an `other' output regardless of the quality of either classification.
+Any output classifications from individual classifiers that do not match any of our potential output classes (Ia-pec, non-transients, etc.) are also discarded as `other' outputs.

-Fig. \ref{sing doub cm} shows that when using known redshifts, requiring two classifiers to agree has the effect of reducing the overall efficiencies for all five original output classes and a large increase in the number of `other' outputs compared to the individual classifier results.
-However, we also see an increase in the purity of SNe Ia.
-The purity is now so high that we choose to disregard the \(rlap\) limit for \snid{}.
-We can afford the purity to decrease slightly to improve efficiency.
+Fig. \ref{sing doub cm} shows that when using known redshifts, requiring two classifiers to agree has the effect of reducing the overall completeness for all five original output classes and a large increase in the number of `other' outputs compared to the individual classifier results.
+However, we also see a large increase in the purity of SNe Ia, SNe II and, to a lesser extent, SNe Ibc.
+This can be seen by high concentrations along the confusion matrix diagonals.

 The extreme case for a combined classifier is to use all of \dash{}, \ngsf{} and \snid{} simultaneously.
-The results for SNe Ia are shown in table \ref{combined FDRs}.
+The results for SNe Ia are shown in Table \ref{combined puritys}.
 With the combination of all three classifiers, we now classify around 60\(\%\) of all SNe Ia when redshifts priors are provided, but get very few successful classifications for any other input class.
-The sample of classified SNe produced by this combined classification is acceptable assuming that we are only interested in cosmology and care for nothing other than SNe Ia.
+The sample of classified SNe Ia produced by this combined classification is completely pure.

-Without redshifts we report much reduced success.
-The non-SN Ia efficiencies remain around 10\% or less and the SN Ia efficiency is nearly halved to 33\%.
-This is very low compared to other combined and individual classifiers, but with the benefit that the purity is very close to 100\%.
+Without redshifts we report reduced success.
+While SN Ia purities remain very high, the non-SN Ia completenesses remain around 10\% or less and the SN Ia completeness is nearly halved to 33\%.
+This is very low compared to other combined and individual classifiers.
 It remains to be determined where exactly the optimum balance lies between pure SN Ia samples and large SN Ia samples for the purposes of cosmology.
+Regardless, combined classification has the promising ability to improve SNe Ia, II and, to a lesser extent, SNe Ibc purity.